itaydre/personal-website/_posts/2021-03-17-on-niched-products.md

 As companies grow, they gradually move from a state of 'fan-only' to a state of a product for everyone.
 During this transition, the identity of a product tends to change accordingly.
 The will to satisfy everyone eventually harms the core of the product that has been built in the first place, and then the magic slowly fades away.

---- As an addition reference, I recommend this [podcast episode](https://museapp.com/podcast/24-small-giants/) where this model is being discussed in a detail.
+I highly recommend diving into these references:

+- [A Note on Smallness](https://verygoods.co/smallness) - We lost our soul and growth was slow and I failed to raise a Series A investment round and Ebay.
-> A “small giant” is a company that chooses to optimize for mojo instead of growth
+- [Small Giants](https://museapp.com/podcast/24-small-giants/) - A “small giant” is a company that chooses to optimize for mojo instead of growth

 ## The desire to change

 It takes time to a culture to mature.

-It took years of grinding, hustling and experiments to get to where we are today, but I think it's time to rethink how we want to march our community.
+It took years of grinding, hustling and experiments to get to where we are today, and I think it's time to rethink how we want to march our community.

-I wish more designers and product makers would take another approach, as [Chuánqí Sun](https://chuanqisun.com/) puts it:
+I wish more designers and product makers would take, embrace and develop new ways to craft.
+As [Chuánqí Sun](https://chuanqisun.com/) puts it:

 > "To myself, to other designers, to our discipline, to this young and ever-shifting industry, in defiance to standardization of the design process, in defense of design as a humanly art and craft, I urge you to design with courage, as a human, with idiosyncrasies.
 It is also your responsibility to educate and influence people around you.
-Tell them, or even better, show them the difference between a good design and a great one."
+Tell them, or even better, show them the difference between a good design and a great one."<br>
 > [The vanishing designer](https://uxdesign.cc/the-vanishing-designer-6d3d999f9540)

 There could be endless ways we can implement such attitude.
-From the principles to practices to aesthetics – they're all come together at the end.
+From principles to practices to aesthetics – it's all come together at the end.

-As the building in public model

-One thing that I also noticed that characterizes niched products is the model of building in public.
-Many of them are being super transparent on their product development and practices.
+One model that I also noticed characterizes niche products is the model of building in public.
+Makers being super transparent about the way the build:

 - Futureland used to host [live design Fridays](https://futureland.tv/pirijan/futureland-design) where [Pirijan](https://twitter.com/pketh) of [Kinopio](https://kinopio.club/) was sharing his designs for a few hours and get feedback.

-- Jonnie Hallman, the maker of Cushion is also writing a [comprehensive blog](https://cushionapp.com/blog) where he details about the behind the scenes
+- Jonnie Hallman, the maker of Cushion is writing a [comprehensive blog](https://cushionapp.com/blog) where he details all about the behind his scenes.

+- Alan, the maker of Good News has opened sourced with this [Figma file](https://www.figma.com/file/K0tkNl1y8M9DzHCZn3BcoH/%F0%9F%92%9C-Good-News?node-id=3%3A705).

 ## Where to look

 Luckily, the web is still a magnificent place for exploring and discovering new stuff.
-Here is a list of my favorite niched-products:
+Here is a list of my favorite niche-products:

-- [Are.na](are.na) - A tool for collecting and organizing bookmarks
+- [Are.na](are.na) - A tool for visually collecting and organizing bookmarks
 - [Notion](notion.so) - A tool for creating databases on steroids
 - [Muse](https://museapp.com/) - A visual thinking tool in the form of an iPad app
 - [Futureland](Futureland.tv) - A tool/social network for documenting and sharing personal/collective journals